-PMRF or Prime Minister’s Research Fellowship scheme aims to attract the talent pool of the country to doctoral programmes of Indian Institute of Science (IISc), Indian Institutes of Science Education & Research (IISERs) and Indian Institutes of Technology (IITs) for carrying out research in cutting edge science and technology domains, with focus on national priorities.
+PMRF or Prime Minister’s Research Fellowship scheme aims to attract the talent pool of the country to doctoral programmes of Indian Institute of Science (IISc), Indian Institutes of Science Education & Research (IISERs), Indian Institutes of Technology (IITs), National Institute of Technology (NITs) and Central Universities for carrying out research in cutting edge science and technology domains, with focus on national priorities.
 If you are interested to pursue PhD studies in the field of science and technology, PMRF is a golden opportunity for you to get started at reputed institutions in India.
 The fellowship is offered by the Ministry of Human Resource Development (MHRD), Government of India.

 Who is eligible for PMRF?
 How can a student apply for PMRF?
 What is the selection process?
 What kind of financial assistance does a student receive under this scheme?
 Find an answer to all these questions in details in this article.
 It highlights every important and relevant information about the PMRF such as its eligibility, application process, selection process, abstract submission and much more.